Updated: Oct 24, 2022

 The next step is to see what is already out there about you.
 So, you much Google yourself.
-Look through not only web results but images, news, and video.
-See what is out there about you.
+Look through not only web results, images, news, and video.
 If you don't control your digital presence, who will?
 Do you like what you see?
 Want to improve your professional digital presence?
 Follow these three steps:

 Create professional Twitter, Instagram, LinkedIn, Facebook, etc., accounts.
 Try to use the same (or similar) handles.
 This handle should reflect how you want future employers to find you and is often your first and last name.

 Create a professional digital portfolio.
 Use your professional name/handle in the web address.